hagi77/imagemagic/ReadMe.txt

 structure.

 - The PathModel class stores data about one path: the path color, stroke width as well as first and last Node.
-The PathModel class can add a Node (if it's coordinates are not too close to the current last node's).
+The PathModel class can add a Node (if its coordinates are not too close to the current last node's).

 This class can also "flatten" the nodes tree and return it in a List of Nodes (which may be used for